cas-mille/WorkshopNarrativeDesign/frameworks/visualnovel_renpy/README.md

 - https://vndb.org/
 - http://store.steampowered.com/tag/en/Visual%20Novel

-## Questions /
+## Questions / Ideas

 - how can you tell a story only though characters & dialogues?
   	- character-development
 - who is the player?
 - how are the characters related to each other? how does that change during the story?
 - ideas
   	- a child between father & mother
   	- a man between girlfriend & lover